 Vertical pre-applied waterproofing membranes are applied to your vertical excavation walls to bond to your concrete.
 These membranes prevent water from migrating into your structure and causing moisture damage.

 Aside from the moisture migration, in some cases, membranes can be incorporated as a barrier in a mitigation system for radon or methane.
 (Radon is the second-leading cause of lung cancer, estimated to cause between 3% and 14%, per the World Health Organization.)
 The U.S. EPA found 1 in 3 homes in seven states were over the recommended action level for radon exposure.
-Hawaii has the lowest radon levels because it has a low uranium content in the rocks, as well as the rocks being porous, which enables air infiltration to do its job and dilute the radon concentration.
+Hawaii has the lowest radon levels because it has a low uranium content in the rocks, as well as the rocks being porous, which enables air infiltration to dilute the radon concentration.
 These are the 10 states with the highest radon levels, per the EPA:

 - Alaska